 There were no reports of political prisoners or detainees.

 Civil Judicial Procedures and Remedies

-The government has laws and mechanisms in place, and nongovernmental organizations (NGOs) and advocacy groups reported the government made significant progress on resolution of Holocaust-era claims for citizens of the country.
-The government has no laws or mechanisms in place related to the resolution of Holocaust-era claims by foreign citizens.
-Holocaust-era restitution is no longer a significant issue in the country, particularly after the 2000 Denationalization Law and the 2007 compensation agreement.
+The government has laws and mechanisms in place for citizens of the country.
+The government has no specific laws or mechanisms in place related to the resolution of Holocaust-era claims by foreign citizens, but they may still seek property restitution via civil proceedings.
+The government made significant progress on resolution of Holocaust-era restitution claims for citizens of the country, particularly after the 2000 Denationalization Law and the 2007 compensation agreement.

-The Islamic Community of North Macedonia (ICM) claimed the government failed to provide appropriate and timely restitution for property seized during the period of the Socialist Federal Republic of Yugoslavia.
+The Islamic Community of North Macedonia (ICM) continued to claim the government used a “selective justice” approach and that it failed to provide appropriate and timely restitution for property seized during the period of the Socialist Federal Republic of Yugoslavia.
 Among the disputed property is the Husamedin Pasha Mosque in Shtip that was nationalized in 1955.
-The ICM maintains the government took actions as recently as 2019 that prevented the ICM from regaining rightful ownership of the mosque complex.
+The ICM claimed the government prevented the ICM from regaining rightful ownership of the mosque complex.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence